Paul Hastings LLP

 - Commercial awareness

-- Resilience and adaptability
+- Flexibility and adaptability

-- Strong communication and drafting skills
+- Teamwork and interpersonal skills

 Evidence Signals